Chapter 6: Advanced Quality Management for Dummies

 Conveying the right message

-As you begin to solidify your team, you need to ensure that every member understands the game-changing benefits a QMS can deliver.
+As you begin to solidify your team, you need to ensure that every member understands the game-changing benefits a quality management system can deliver.
 What are the most important messages?
 Consider the following:

 - Quality is a strategic initiative: The team needs to understand why quality is a strategic initiative that can provide great value to your whole organization.
 Quality can make business operations more sustainable and more autonomous.